Gelert

 Gelert (/cy/) is a legendary hound in a Welsh folk-tale.
-He is associated with the village of Beddgelert in Gwynedd in north-west Wales, the name of which translates as "Gelert's grave".
-A grave site does exist just south of the village.
-But it was created by the owner of a local hotel in the late 18th century to encourage tourism.

-Despite the similarity, the village of Beddgelert was named for an early saint in Celtic Christianity known as Kilart or Celert.
+He is associated with the village of Beddgelert, in Gwynedd, North Wales, whose name translates to "Gelert's grave".
+A grave site does exist just south of the village, but it was created by the owner of a local hotel in the late 18th century to encourage tourism.
+Despite the similarity, the village was named for Saint Gelert, an early saint in Celtic Christianity.

 Legend

-In the 12th or 13th century the Medieval Welsh ruler Llywelyn the Great returns from hunting to find his baby missing, the cradle overturned, and Gelert with a blood-smeared mouth.
+In the 12th or 13th century the Medieval Welsh ruler Llywelyn ab Iorwerth returns from hunting to find his baby missing, the cradle overturned, and Gelert with a blood-smeared mouth.
 Believing the dog had attacked the child, Llywelyn draws his sword and kills Gelert.
 After the dog's dying yelp, Llywelyn hears the cries of his baby, unharmed under the cradle, along with a dead wolf that had been killed by Gelert protecting the child.
-Llywelyn is overcome with remorse and buries the dog with great ceremony (then leading to the town name) but can still hear its dying yelp.
+Llywelyn is overcome with remorse and buries the dog with great ceremony (which supposedly led to the town's name) but can still hear its dying yelp.
 After that day, Llywelyn never smiles again.

 The story is a variation on the "Faithful Hound" folk-tale motif, which lives on as an urban legend.
 It is classified as Aarne–Thompson type 178A.